Palmer Luckey Offers Free Audio Repair Kits to Oculus Rift Owners

 It’s been some time since Oculus founder Palmer Luckey’s departure from parent-company Facebook in 2017.
 However, despite moving on and starting a new defense technology company called Anduril Industries, Luckey still engages with the VR community and wants to offer help to Rift owners who bought a CV1 headset from him back in the day.

-According to a post on his personal blog, Luckey says that he will provide free audio repair kits to out-of-warranty Oculus Rift (CV1) headsets, which reportedly suffers from a design flaw that has been known to cause problems with the audio cutting off in the headset’s right headphone for some Rift users.
+According to a post on his personal blog, Luckey says that he will provide free audio repair kits to out-of-warranty Oculus Rift (CV1) headsets, which reportedly suffer from a design flaw that has been known to cause problems with the audio cutting off in the headset’s right headphone for some Rift users.

 The root cause of the audio issue, Luckey describes, is the result of long-term use of the Oculus Rift CV1, which he says often leads to failure of critical electrical components in specific a ribbon cable that winds through the headset’s strap.
 This issue most commonly occurs in the right headphone audio module causing signal loss, however, in some less common instances, both headphone audio modules have been known to fail.